rbiodies/so_long/README.md

 # So_long
-### ***The mandatory part:***
+### ***The aim of the mandatory part is:***
-We must create a 2D game where any hero collects any valuables before leaving the place.
+To create a 2D game where any hero collects any valuables before leaving the place.
 It is built to make our work with textures, sprites.
 And some gameplay elements.

 ### ***Bonus list:***